mwlon/pcodec/README.md

 Small data types can be efficiently compressed by casting to larger data types;
 e.g. `u16` to `u32`.
-When necessary, you can implement your own data type via `q_compress::types::NumberLike` and (if the existing unsigned implementations are insufficient)
+When necessary, you can implement your own data type via `q_compress::types::NumberLike` and (if the existing signed/unsigned implementations are insufficient) `q_compress::types::SignedLike` and `q_compress::types::UnsignedLike`.
-`q_compress::types::UnsignedLike`.

 ### Seeking and Quantile Statistics